hypebeast/ansible-i3/README.md

 # ansible-i3

-Ansible role to install and configure i3 on Ubuntu.
+Ansible playbook to install and configure i3 on Ubuntu.

+This playbook installs i3 and some additional tools to provide a complete i3 environment.

 ## Features